 I also like to set a few personal goals as well.
 My biggest one for me is to finish our Dream Home!
 If you’ve been following along my Project Dream Home posts, then you know we’re building a house (you can search Dream Home in the top left search bar and read all the posts).
 It should be done before next winter, so I want to make sure we stay on track.
 My second goal is to spend more time outside of the bakery - which is going to be very difficult, haha!
 I sometimes work 10-12 hour days just in the shop and then come home and work on my computer.
 I love work, so it’s easy for me, but I also need to remember to take time for myself and get outside more.
 And, my third goal for myself (which I actually started doing in September, but I’m going to keep going) is to eat vegetables with lunch and dinner, every day.
 I eat pretty healthy regularly, but veggies are something I can sometimes miss out on, even though I love them.
 I eat lots of fruit without even trying (probably because it’s sweet), but I have to consciously make an effort with the veggies.

 So, in keeping with the January trends in the bake shop I like to share recipes that aren’t just desserts during this time.
-I was actually going to share this recipe for Christmas, but I wasn’t able to because I was supposed to collaborate on it with a friend, but she kinda bailed without telling me.
-Moving forward though, this little loaf cake is perfect for any winter day - it doesn’t have to be Christmas.
+While this spicy little loaf could be served for Christmas.
+This little loaf cake is perfect for any winter day - it doesn’t have to be Christmas.
 Although it would be a great addition to your 2019 Christmas as well, you could wrap it up and gift it or slice it up for a brunch.
 I’d sure eat this on Christmas morning with a big slab of butter on it.
 But, it’s perfect for January if you want something a little sweet, but not too sweet.
 It has good for you things like carrots, cranberries and spices and it’s not covered in frosting (shockingly).
 I decided to call it a bread instead of a cake actually because it’s similar to Banana Bread or Zucchini Bread, but this one is Carrot Bread.
 It’s really easy and fast to whip up and all you have to do to enjoy it is slice it up and put a big slab of butter right on top.

 Spiced Cranberry Carrot Bread